The Financial Path of the Youngstown State University Student Government Association

 Section 302.
 Committee hearing.

 (A) The Committee shall entertain from each applicant a presentation on the information found in the application.
 At least one student whose name appears on the application must be present.
-Advisors are allowed but are not sufficient for this exchange to occur.
+Advisors are not permitted in said hearings.

 (B) The applicant should be prepared to illustrate how the funding requested is a supplement to funds raised thus far, or how raising other funds has been impossible or impractical.